Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Starting a business usually means a period before the business generates enough income to replace your salary.
-That gap must be covered from personal savings — separate from business capital.
-Underfunding this runway is one of the most common reasons new businesses fail before reaching profitability.
+Starting a business typically involves a period before the business generates enough income to replace your salary.
+That gap is covered from personal savings — separate from business capital.
+Many new businesses fail before reaching profitability when this runway is underfunded.

-Personal runway needs to covermonthly living costs during the pre-income period, a buffer for the runway exceeding plan (businesses almost always take longer to profit than founders expect), and non-negotiable personal costs like insurance, minimum debt payments, family obligations.
+Personal runway covers monthly living costs during the pre-income period, a buffer for the runway exceeding plan (businesses often take longer to profit than founders initially project), and non-negotiable personal costs like insurance, minimum debt payments, family obligations.

-Separately from personal runway, the business needs startup capital: equipment, legal setup, inventory, marketing, initial team, software.
-This calculator focuses on the personal side — what it helps to save as an individual before quitting your job.
+Separately from personal runway, the business requires startup capital: equipment, legal setup, inventory, marketing, initial team, software.
+This calculator focuses on the personal side — what to save as an individual before quitting your job.
 Business capital is a separate plan.

-Typical numbers: 12-18 months personal runway for a service business (consulting, coaching, freelance work).
+Common ranges: 12-18 months personal runway for a service business (consulting, coaching, freelance work).
 18-24 months for a product business.
-24-36 months for a tech startup that needs to build before selling.
-Under-planning is dangerous; over-planning is prudent.
+24-36 months for a tech startup that requires development before revenue.
+Under-planning creates risk; over-planning reduces it.

 How to use it

 Input personal monthly living cost, expected months of runway needed, any upfront startup costs you're self-funding, and current savings toward the business.
-The tool shows target fund and gap.
+The tool calculates target fund and gap.

 What the result means

-Target fund is what to have saved before quitting.
-Gap is what's left to save from now.
-Months to target (at current pace) shows when quitting becomes financially feasible — often longer than founders want, but realistic planning reduces risk of early failure from running out of money.
+Target fund is the amount to have saved before quitting.
+Gap is what remains to save from now.
+Months to target (at current pace) shows when quitting becomes financially feasible — often longer than founders anticipate, but realistic planning reduces risk of early failure from depleted reserves.

 Planning tool, not financial advice.